hermannm/devlog-kotlin/README.md

     the logging context, so that we can filter and query on its fields.
   - `devlog-kotlin` solves this limitation by instead taking a `LogField` type, which can have an arbitrary serializable value, as the parameter to our `withLoggingContext` function.
-We then provide `LoggingContextJsonFieldWriter` for interoperability with `MDC` when using Logback + `logstash-logback-encoder`.
+We then provide `JsonContextFieldWriter` for interoperability with `MDC` when using Logback + `logstash-logback-encoder`.

 ## Credits